 History of this example: This Arrow Sudoku was written by Thomas Snyder for the 2010 Hungarian Sudoku Championship.

 Sources for Arrow Sudoku: Follow this link for Arrow Sudoku puzzles on this website.
 If you are new to this puzzle type, here are our easiest Arrow Sudoku to get started on.
-More Arrow Sudoku puzzles can be found in The Art of Sudoku 2.
-A few more Arrow Sudoku puzzles can be found in Sudoku Masterpieces, and more will appear in future titles by Grandmaster Puzzles.
+More Arrow Sudoku puzzles can be found in The Art of Sudoku 2 and Masterpiece Sudoku Mix 3.

 Design rules for contributors: A Grandmaster Arrow Sudoku will have a unique solution that can be reached by logic alone.
 Generally, a Grandmaster Arrow Sudoku has a symmetric layout of numbers and arrows or a visually interesting theme that does not need symmetry.
 Arrows can exit and reenter the grid, and on rare occasions cross other arrows or circles provided it is clear what each component arrow is.
 Multiple arrows can arise from a single circle.
 Given numbers should not appear anywhere on the arrow shapes.